 Which carrier oil absorbs best into skin?

-If you are considering just how fast the oil penetrates the skin, then it will be the vegetable oils high in Omega-3 (Linolenic acid).
-Kiwi Seed oil sinks in almost immediately with no greasy after feel.
+If you are considering just how fast the oil penetrates the skin, it will be the vegetable oils high in Omega-3 (Linolenic acid)—Kiwi Seed oil sinks in almost immediately with no greasy after feel.
 Chia Seed and Rosehip oils are also extremely fast penetrating.

 What is a good carrier oil for lavender oil?

-Honestly, any vegetable oils that you like using and feel good on your skin.
-That leaves you with a huge selection to choose from.
+Any vegetable oils you like using feel good on your skin.
+That leaves you with a vast selection to choose from.
 Decide whether you are using the oil on your face, hair or body, as that will help to make a better choice.
 Read through the oils above again and see which ones are most appropriate for you.

 Is coconut oil a carrier oil for hair?

 Coconut oil has a well-deserved reputation for looking after your hair.
 It locks in moisture and gives shine to your hair.
-It conditions your scalp as well which reduces dandruff and regular use also helps to protect your hair from damage.
+It also conditions your scalp and may reduce dandruff; regular use also helps protect your hair from damage.

 Final Thoughts

 Essential oils are a powerful tool in the world of holistic aromatherapy and natural skin care.
 When used correctly, they have many beneficial properties.
-Carrier oils can help to improve the absorption of essential oils into the skin, and they can also help to make the essential oils last longer.
-There are many different carrier oils available, and each has its own unique properties and therapeutic benefits for the user.
+Carrier oils can help improve the absorption of essential oils into the skin, and they can also help make the essential oils last longer.
+Many different carrier oils are available, and each has unique properties and therapeutic benefits for the user.